Inspector Zenigata: Personality

-At the beginning of Part 1, he was far from a nice person.
+At the beginning of Part I, he was far from a nice person.
 He was corrupt, opportunistic, self-serving, dangerous, obsessive and violent, and was only redeemed by his grudging respect for Lupin, who he still didn't hesitate to shoot at whenever the thief pulled off a heist.
-By Part 1 Episode 14, he mellows out a great deal, and becomes more lovable, endearingly awkward and upbeat.
+By Part I, Episode 14, he mellows out a great deal, and becomes more lovable, endearingly awkward and upbeat.

 In The Mystery of Mamo, it is mentioned that Zenigata has a daughter named Toshiko, but to date this has never been mentioned since the film.
-In an episode of Lupin III Part II, Zenigata is asked if he has any family, to which he replies "not yet".
+In an episode of Part II, Zenigata is asked if he has any family, to which he replies "not yet".
 He's unable to settle down because of his eternal pursuit, and although he sometimes longs for female company (such as a reporter Maria in Crisis in Tokyo, who compares him to her father) his single-minded attitude regarding the capture of Lupin leaves no personal time available.
 In the 2012 series The Woman Called Fujiko Mine, Fujiko is seen performing sexual favors to an apparently willing Zenigata in order to avoid jail time.
 The Pioneer dub of the second anime series portrays Zenigata as having an unhealthy dependence towards his mother and continually making references to her.

 Zenigata is a quite sensitive person who often weeps uncontrollably, particularly when Lupin has done him an act of consideration, or when relieved to discover Lupin is OK after assuming his death.

 At times he can be surprisingly affectionate, even towards his sworn enemy.
 In Seven Days Rhapsody, Zenigata captures Lupin in a rough hug after he leaps from a helicopter, nuzzles him with his face and declares that they were destined to be together.
 In the post credits scene, Lupin is standing out in the rain and Zenigata kindly offers that they eat katsudon together in a warm interrogation room.
+These examples are a reference to a running joke where other characters accuse him of having a secret crush on Lupin, something he denies repeatedly, despite signs that he might actually have feelings for the thief.